TDaryaT/-/README.md

 # Deep-Learning-Tracker
 Deep Learning Tracker to track the trajectory of the selected object.
 Undergraduate work.

+This file (main.tex) is launched using XeLaTeX compiler.

 ## Annotation

 Keywords: object tracking, quantization of weights, deep learning network, number of quantization levels, neurocomputer network.